 For investors?
 Well, I do question the upside potential owing to the Cross Island Line given its distance from the MRT and the abundant competition from condos and HDBs closer to the MRT station.

 If this developer sounds foreign to you, you are probably not alone.
 The Florence Residences is only Logan Property’s second development in sunny Singapore.
-It does, however, have 24 years of history and has been listed on the Hong Kong Stock Exchange since 2013.
+It does, however, have an impressive portfolio from 24 years of history and has been listed on the Hong Kong Stock Exchange since 2013.
 It primarily develops properties in the Guangdong-Hong Kong-Macau Greater Bay Area and has built over 110 residential projects over the years.

 It seems that Logan Property has a thing for mega-developments in Singapore.
 Its maiden project here is Stirling Residences, which has a whopping 1,259 units.
 Of course, they bettered themselves with their second development – The Florence Residences, which has 1,410 units.
 They probably thought they could achieve better economies of scale this way.
 Wondering if they considered the developer ABSD deadline and the hefty cost that might ensue though… that said, Stirling Residences is almost 90% sold so perhaps one could say it was good foresight on their part?
 Perhaps it might be second time lucky for them with this project too?